raphael-proust/OGL-SRD5/pages/08.equipment/default.md

 ***Armor Class (AC)***.
 Armor protects its wearer from attacks.
 The armor (and shield) you wear determines your base Armor Class.

 ***Heavy Armor***.
 Heavier armor interferes with the wearer's ability to move quickly, stealthily, and freely.
-If the Armor table shows "Str 13" or "Str 15" in the Strength column for an armor type, the armor reduces the wearer's speed by 10 feet unless the wearer has a Strength score equal to or higher than the listed score.
+If the Armor table shows "Str 13" or "Str 15" in the Strength column for an armor type, the armor reduces the wearer's speed by 3.0m unless the wearer has a Strength score equal to or higher than the listed score.

 ***Stealth***.
 If the Armor table shows "Disadvantage" in the Stealth column, the wearer has disadvantage on Dexterity (Stealth) checks.